Hass Avocado Farming - Profit per Acre, Market Prices & Expert Guide

 Most farmers prefer grafted seedlings, which are created by joining a Hass scion to a strong local rootstock like the Fuerte variety.

-Grafted trees bear fruits earlier (2-3 years after planting).Have higher resistance to diseases and pests. and maintain uniform fruit quality.Standard spacing is 5m x 5m for small-scale farms (about 160 trees per acre).
+Grafted trees bear fruits earlier 2-3 years after planting Grafted Avocado have higher resistance to diseases and pests. and maintain uniform fruit quality with a standard spacing of 5m x 5m for small-scale farms (about 160 trees per acre).

 Management Practices for Hass Avocado